 After you quit or lose a job, you can temporarily continue your employer-sponsored health insurance coverage through a federal law known as COBRA.

 But here's the catch: You have to pick up the entire tab, plus up to 2% for administrative costs.
-If you're accustomed to the employer paying the premium, then prepare for sticker shock.
+Prepare for sticker shock if you're accustomed to the employer paying the premium.

 Congress passed the Consolidated Omnibus Reconciliation Act two decades ago to give families an insurance safety net.
 Before then, lots of folks who lost health insurance at work had trouble qualifying for coverage when they tried to buy it on their own.
 They'd get turned down or face exorbitant premiums if they had health conditions.

 Now, there are more options under the Affordable Care Act (ACA).
 But if you really want to keep your employer-sponsored coverage after losing your job -- COBRA.
 COBRA lets you do that for up to 18 months, and your spouse and dependents in some cases can stay covered for up to three years.

 You can elect COBRA for you and your family if you otherwise would lose coverage because: